 A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.

-Once your pests are eliminated, we ensure they don’t come back.
+After removing your pests, we ensure they don’t come back.

 Each bed bug infestation is unique and, therefore, requires a customized treatment plan.
-Fumigation is the gold standard approach to bed bug control and required for moderate to severe infestations.
+Fumigation is the gold standard approach to bed bug control and requires moderate to severe infestations.

 However, treatment with residual insecticides can be effective for mild to moderate infestations.

-Multiple treatments are required because it is difficult to locate all the areas bed bugs are hiding.
-Bed bugs can fit into a space the thickness of a business card and infestations are often widely dispersed.
-In some cases, bed bugs have become increasingly resistant to many residual insecticides, increasing the need for bed bug fumigation.
+Multiple treatments are required because it is challenging to locate all the areas bed bugs are hiding.
+Bed bugs can fit into space the thickness of a business card, and infestations are often widely dispersed.
+In some cases, bed bugs have become increasingly resistant to any residual insecticides.
+Unfortunately, this increases the need for bed bug fumigation.